-We are involved with various legal actions arising in the ordinary course of our activities.
-We accrue for those cases where the potential liability is estimable and probable.
-We are not presently a party to any legal proceedings the outcome of which, if determined adversely to us, would individually or in the aggregate materially affect our financial position or results of operations or cash flows.
+We are not presently a party to any other legal proceedings the outcome of which, if determined adversely to us, would individually or in the aggregate materially affect our financial position or results of operations or cash flows.

-As of September 30, 2017, we are contracted to pay royalties to individuals and entities that provide research and development services, which range from 0.5% to 7% of sales.
-Additionally, we have minimum royalty commitments of \$300 to \$500 annually through 2021.
+As of March 31, 2018, we are contracted to pay royalties to individuals and entities that provide research and development services, which range from 0.5% to 20% of sales.
+Additionally, we have minimum royalty commitments of \$500 annually through 2026.

 We have products in development that have milestone payments and royalty commitments.
-In any development project, there are significant variables that will affect the amount and timing of these payments and as of September 30, 2017, we have not been able to determine the amount and timing of payments.
+In any development project, there are significant variables that will affect the amount and timing of these payments and as of March 31, 2018, we have not been able to determine the amount and timing of payments.
 We do not anticipate these future payments will have a material impact on our financial results.